anynines/a9s-kubernetes-training/website/docs/postgresql/20-postgresql-theory/02-why-replication.md

 ## Why Replicate at all?

-Experienced database adminstrators may find this question disturbing as a highly available database seem to be impossible without replication.
+Experienced database administrators may find this question disturbing as a highly available database seem to be impossible without replication.
 However, there is more to this question than meets the eye.

 Experience shows that in a physical server setup, a failed PostgreSQL has a certain average time to repair (TTR).
 If hardware needs to be replaced, for example, this may take up to several hours - without the necessary spare parts - even days or weeks.
 Having a standby-server to failover to is therefore crucial.
 This will reduce the TTR down to minutes or even seconds.

 **With virtual machines on a contemporary infrastructure a separation of the ephemeral VM and it's persistent disk has become standard**.
 With this architectural pattern, the data of a database isn't stored on the local disk of a infrastructure host but on a highly available, remotely attached block device.
-This so called *persistent disk* or *persistent volume* separates the lifecycle of the (PostgreSQL) VM from the lifecycle of its (PostgreSQL) data.
+This so-called *persistent disk* or *persistent volume* separates the lifecycle of the (PostgreSQL) VM from the lifecycle of its (PostgreSQL) data.

 In case of a failed VM, there is no need to wait for hardware to be fixed.
 With the proper automation, the VM will be rescheduled on a different infrastructure host and the persistent disk will be attached. **The time to repair for such a self-healing scenario lies within several minutes**.